 Advocacy for Women and for the Campus

 The Commission for Women and Chancellor Jimmy Cheek continue to sponsor outstanding women to apply for and to attend a Higher Education Resource Services Institute.
 HERS Summer Institutes have earned long-standing reputations for preparing women for campus administration.
-Past participants include Professor J. Camille Hall, College of Social Work, Professor Rachel Chen, Department of Retail, Hospitality and Tourist Management, Professor Dixie Thompson, Department of Exercise, Sport, and Leisure Studies; Professor Cynthia Peterson, Department of Biochemical, Cellular, and Molecular Biology; Professor Joan Heminway, College of Law; Dr. Maxine Thompson Davis, Dean of Students; Dr. Sarah Gardial, Vice Provost for Academic Affairs; and Dr. Carolyn Hodges, Vice Provost and Dean of the Graduate School .
+Past participants include Professor Sherry Cummings, Associate Dean of Social Work, Jennifer Moshak, Senior Associate Athletic Trainer in Women’s Intercollegiate Athletics, Professor J. Camille Hall, College of Social Work, Professor Rachel Chen, Department of Retail, Hospitality and Tourist Management, Professor Dixie Thompson, Department of Exercise, Sport, and Leisure Studies; Professor Cynthia Peterson, Department of Biochemical, Cellular, and Molecular Biology; Professor Joan Heminway, College of Law; Dr. Maxine Thompson Davis, Dean of Students; Dr. Sarah Gardial, Vice Provost for Academic Affairs; and Dr. Carolyn Hodges, Vice Provost and Dean of the Graduate School.
 This year the Commission received multiple applications, an indication that the program is attracting positive attention and helping to prepare women for advancement into administrative and leadership positions.
-This year’s recipients of support are Sherry Cummings, School of Social Work, and Jenny Moshak, Women’s Intercollegiate Athletics.
-In addition to the HERS scholarships, the Commission selected from numerous nominations two women to honor at the Chancellor’s Banquet: Hillary Fouts, assistant professor in Child and Family Studies, Angie Warren Perkins Award; and Catherine Luther, associate dean for the College of Communication and Information, Notable Woman Award.
+This year’s recipients of support are Professor Veerle Keppens, Associate Dean in the College of Engineering, and Professor Stephanie TerMaath, Civil and Environmental Engineering.
+In addition to the HERS scholarships, the Commission selected from numerous nominations two women to honor at the Chancellor’s Banquet: Cynthia Peterson, the Kenneth and Blaire Mossman Professor of Biomedicine, Angie Warren Perkins Award; and Rosemary Gillespie, Schlinger Chair in Systematics and Professor, Department of Environmental Science, The University of California, Berkeley, Notable Woman Award.

-Last year, the Commission began a thorough revision of its website and archives.
-This was a difficult task since the Commission does not have a designated IT person and any work on the website or other electronic media must be accomplished from within the membership.
-We were very lucky last year to have the considerable expertise and assistance of a member of Creative Services, and we launched the new and much improved website.
-That website will also connect to TRACE and the Commission documents already available there in digital form.
+The Commission continues to work on updating its website and archives.
+This is a difficult task since the Commission does not have a designated IT person and any work on the website or other electronic media must be accomplished from within the membership.
+We are very lucky to have the considerable expertise and assistance of a member of Creative Services, whose work enabled us to launch a new and much improved website.
+That website connects to TRACE and the Commission documents already available there in digital form.
 The Commission continues to communicate with its constituents through a Facebook page and broadcasting through Twitter.
-We continue to utilize sources already available to us—such as Tennessee Today—to announce events and opportunities for women and the campus population as a whole.
-The Commission’s newsletter, the Networker, was also made accessible electronically in this way and highlighted pressing concerns of the Commission.
+We also continue to utilize sources already available to us—such as Tennessee Today—to announce events and opportunities for women and the campus population as a whole.

 —Chair, Mary E. Papke